 We will enjoy a greater variety of crops if there is a larger number of plant species on our planet but this is only one reason we need to protect biodiversity.

-There are many threats facing us, according to the Natural Environment Research Council (NERC), which invests public money in world-leading science to help us sustain and benefit from the natural resources.
+There are many environmental challenges to overcome, according to the Natural Environment Research Council (NERC), which invests public money in world-leading science to help us sustain and benefit from the natural resources.
 NERC works closely with policymakers and industry to ensure our knowledge can support sustainable economic growth and wellbeing in the UK and around the world.

 One such threat to biodiversity is vitamin deficiency in some species of fish and birds which is linked to population decline.
 Low vitamin B1 can impair their immune system and change reproductive behaviour.
 Possible causes include low intake due to changes to algae that produces thiamine (vitamin B1), or exposure to pollution.